 3. Remedies Granted / Applications Dismissed by the Minister

-During this reporting period, no applications were granted by the Minister after the investigation stage.
+During this reporting period, the Minister granted one application after the investigation stage.

 4. Statistical Information

 4.1 Reporting Period

 The period covered by this annual report is from April 1, 2012, to March 31, 2013.

 This category includes people who contact the CCRG for general information about the conviction review process or to request a copy of the booklet Applying for a Conviction Review or other information.